imgrant/fit2tcx/README.md

 * `--convert_to_gpx`  Also convert to GPX (stored at `<folder>\<year>\GPX\<filename>.gpx`).
 This requires [GPSBabel](http://www.gpsbabel.org/) to be installed and available on %PATH%.
 The GPX is produced from the TCX, so this option also implies `-t` above.

+* `--upload-to-gc`  Also upload the activity to Garmin Connect.
+This uses the converted TCX file and so implies `-t` (above).
+Specify the username and password for the Garmin Connect account with the `-n` and `-p` options.

 * `--recalculate-distance` See fit2tcx (above) - only applies to TCX and GPX conversion

 * `--recalculate-speed` See fit2tcx (above) - only applies to TCX and GPX conversion